Our website is best

 What is a co-payment?

-A co-payment is the portion of a claim payable by the member directly to the healthcare provider.
+This is the portion of a claim payable by the member directly to the service provider.
+This co-payment cannot be paid automatically from the available savings account or vested savings account.

 When do co-payments apply?